Welcome to Project Appleseed

 Our heritage program vividly portrays the Battles of Lexington and Concord with the kind of care and immediacy that is absent from most formal schooling.
 Modern listeners are confronted with the danger, the fear, and the heartbreaking separations that arose out of the choices made on April 19th, 1775.
 They are also reminded of the marksmanship skills and masterful organization that ultimately helped set the colonists on the path to success.
 Those who attend gain a better understanding of the fundamental choices faced by our ancestors as they began to set the stage for the nation we now enjoy.

 Our rifle marksmanship program complements our history and heritage.
 We teach the traditional American marksmanship skills.
 There are, however, several aspects of our marksmanship program that deserve special mention.
 We are particularly proud of our younger attendees.
 In accordance with applicable local laws, young people with sufficient maturity are welcome to the Appleseed line and can, with parental permission, join the cadre.
 The RWVA recognizes the importance of introducing a wide cross section of Americans to their marksmanship heritage.
-To encourage participation, we offer our program of instruction at a greatly reduced price to both women, and responsible persons under 21; Finally, an important aspect of our marksmanship program is called “Adaptive Appleseed.”
+Finally, an important aspect of our marksmanship program is called “Adaptive Appleseed.”
 Project Appleseed is serious about bringing our heritage and marksmanship instruction to everyone so we’ve committed ourselves to adapting Appleseed to the special needs of those who have certain physical challenges.

 Why teach marksmanship?
 Because good shooting requires learning positive traits such as patience, determination, focus, attention to detail, and persistence.
 Since these skills are likewise key elements of mature participation in civic activities, we urge our students to take what they have learned about themselves as marksmen and apply it to their participation in their communities and in the wider American society in accordance with their own choices about how Americans should govern themselves.